HaileyHryPark/pbmc-aging-snakemake/README.md

 conda env create -f env/initial_env.yaml conda activate <env_name>
 ```
-`initial_env.yaml` installs Snakemake and the dependencies.
+`initial_env.yaml` installs Snakemake and its dependencies.

 ### Run

 ```bash
 snakemake all --profile ./pbs_config --use-conda --use-singularity
 ```
-This runs `rule all` in the `Snakefile` the way I ran, generating every table and figure used in the manuscript.
+This runs `rule all` in the `Snakefile` as executed for the manuscript, generating every table and figure reported.

-> **HPC/environment notes:** This pipeline was run on HPC, using the PBS scheduler (job configs in `pbs_config/`, logs in `pbs_oe/`).
-R was run inside a Singularity container rather than via conda for some rules in the case of required R packages not available on conda/Bioconductor, which were installed manually and stored in `resources/r_package/`.
+> **HPC/environment notes:** This pipeline was run on an institutional HPC cluster using the PBS scheduler (job configs in `pbs_config/`, logs in `pbs_oe/`).
+For rules requiring R packages not available via conda/Bioconductor, R was run inside a Singularity container (R 4.5.0) rather than through conda; these packages were installed manually and are stored in `resources/r_package/`.
 If reproducing this pipeline on a different system, you may need to adapt the R environment setup (Singularity) and the scheduler submission commands accordingly.

----

 ## Citation

 If you use this pipeline or code in your work, please cite:

-Jacques Behmoaras, Harry Park, Nina Le Bert et al. Sex-specific trajectories of nonlinear immune aging at single cell level, 04 March 2026, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-8944546/v1]
+> Behmoaras, J., Park, H., Le Bert, N. et al. Sex-specific trajectories of nonlinear immune aging at single cell level. *Research Square* (2026) [Preprint]. https://doi.org/10.21203/rs.3.rs-8944546/v1

----

 ## Contact

-For questions about the code or pipeline, please open an issue on this repository or contact [e0859928@u.nus.edu].
+For questions about the code or pipeline, please open an issue on this repository or contact e0859928@u.nus.edu.